DrThomasAger/smile/README.md

 **Copy and paste** the example **now** into your favorite language model and discover how ***(: Smile*** works through direct experience.

+You will see that the model will provide the name tag and follow the instructions consistently over multiple turns.

 ### Chain-Of-Thought Pattern